 CHS receives payment for its services and medications pursuant to provider agreements with managed care organizations, government sources, such as Medicare and Medicaid programs, and commercial insurance.
 For the nine months ended September 30, 2009, CHS's revenue payor mix in its home infusion therapy segment was 62% from managed care organizations and other third party payors, 20% from Medicaid and 18% from Medicare.
+For the nine months ended September 30, 2009, CHS's revenue payor mix in its home infusion therapy segment was 62% from managed care organizations and other third party payors, 20% from Medicaid and 18% from Medicare.
 For the nine months ended September 30, 2009, CHS's revenue payor mix in its home nursing segment was 15% from managed care organizations and other third party payors, 52% from Medicare and 33% from Medicaid.
-Revenue from managed care organizations and other third party payors includes a limited amount of revenue pursuant to health plans operated by private payors on behalf of Medicare and Medicaid, such as home infusion therapy revenue under Medicare Advantage plans and Medicare Part D. CHS believes that neither of its segments are dependent on any one governmental managed care organization or non-governmental third party payor.
+Revenue from managed care organizations and other third party payors, 52% from Medicare and 33% from Medicaid, such as home infusion therapy revenue under Medicare Advantage plans and Medicare Part D. CHS believes that neither of its segments are dependent on any one governmental managed care organization or non-governmental third party payor.

 CHS currently has relationships with a large number of managed care organizations and other third party payors to provide infusion therapy services.
 These relationships are primarily at the local or regional level.
 A key element of CHS's business strategy is to leverage its relationships, geographic coverage, clinical expertise and reputation in order to gain national contracts with payors.
 CHS's infusion services contracts typically provide for it to receive a fee for preparing and delivering medications to patients in their homes.
-Pricing is typically negotiated in advance on the basis of average wholesale price ("AWP") minus some percentage of contractual discount, or average sales price ("ASP") plus some percentage of contractual discount.

-the typical means of negotiating pricing in the industry.
-In addition, CHS typically receives a per diem payment for the service component of care provided to patients in connection with infusion services
+Pricing is typically negotiated in advance on the basis of average wholesale price ("AWP") minus some percentage of contractual discount, or average sales price ("ASP") plus some percentage of contractual discount, which is the typical means of negotiating pricing in the industry.
+In addition, CHS typically receives a per diem payment for the service component of care provided to patients in connection with infusion services.